AkiraOS implements a multi-layered security architecture combining WASM sandboxing with custom capability-based access control.

 - Try to extract embedded

-akira-manifestcustom section - If not found, look for
+.akira.manifestcustom section and parse JSON. - If not found, look for

 Threat Model